Good practices from student well-being symposium

 From 2019, the taskforce on student well-being at the medical faculty of Leiden University assessed existing interventions aimed at increasing student well-being and identified bottlenecks.
-In the near future, Leiden University aims to further improve student well-being by supporting and ensuring implementation of new interventions and increasing the visibility and accessibility of support.
+In the near future, Leiden University aims to further improve student well-being by supporting and ensuring the implementation of new interventions and increasing the visibility and accessibility of support.
 Join this session to learn more about these new interventions.

 Nadia Garnefski and Vivian Kraaij, Leiden University

 Although there is a high prevalence of mental health problems in young adults, the barriers to seeking help are high, including stigma, high costs and time issues.
 Moodpep was developed in 2019 as a guided online self-help programme for young adults (18+) with depressive symptoms, and has been shown to reduce symptoms with large effect sizes.
-It is based on Cognitive Behavioural Therapy and includes 8 lessons and 4 themes: activation, relaxation, changing negative cognitions, and goal attainment.
+It is based on Cognitive Behavioural Therapy and includes eight lessons and four themes: activation, relaxation, changing negative cognitions, and goal attainment.

 Jules Pierret and Barthélémy Jannot, University of Nantes

-Five geography students from the University of Nantes (UN) are carrying out a territorial diagnosis entitled ‘’Quality of spaces and well-being of UN students: the Tertre campus as an experimental field.
-What avenues should be explored to promote the well-being of campus users through more inclusive educational spaces?’’
+Five geography students from the University of Nantes (UN) are carrying out a territorial diagnosis entitled ‘Quality of spaces and well-being of UN students: the Tertre campus as an experimental field.
+What avenues should be explored to promote the well-being of campus users through more inclusive educational spaces?’
 Find out more about this study by joining this session.